-8.3.15 Heating Cables:
+9.3.15 Heating Cables:

-Cables for floor-warming, road-heating, soil-warming, ceiling-heating and similar applications.
+Cables for floor-warming, road-heating, soil-warming, ceilingheating and similar applications.

-8.3.16 Flexible Cords:
+9.3.16 Flexible Cords:

-A flexible cord is defined as a flexible cable in which the csa of each conductor does not exceed 4 mm2.
-The most common types of flexible cords are used in domestic and light industrial work.
-The diameter of each strand or wire varies from 0.21 to 0.31 mm.
-Flexible cords come in many sizes and types; for convenience they are grouped as follows:
+A flexible cord is defined as a flexible cable in which the csa of each conductor pes not exceed 4 mm.
+The most common types of flexible cords are used in domestic d light industrial work.
+The diameter of each strand or wire varies from 0.21 to 0.31 tan.
+Flexible cords come in many sizes and types; for convenience they are grouped as pa? follows:

-8.3.17 Twin-twisted:
+9.3.17 Twin-twisted:

-These consist of two single insulated stranded conductors twisted together to form a two-core cable.
+These consist of two single insulated stranded conductors twisted together to H form a two-core cable.
 Insulation used is vulcanised rubber and PVC.
-Colour identification in red and black is often provided.
-The rubber is protected by a braiding of cotton, glazed-cotton, rayon-braiding and artificial silk.
-The PVC insulated conductors are not provided with additional protection.
+Colour jgi identification in red and black is often provided.
+The rubber is protected by a braiding mof cotton, glazed-cotton, rayon-braiding and artificial silk.
+The PVC insulated conductors are not provided with additional protection

-8.3.18 Three-core (twisted):
+9.3.18 Three-core (twisted):

-Generally as twin-twisted cords but with a third conductor coloured green, for earthing lighting fittings.
+Generally as twin-twisted cords but with a third conductor coloured green, for Earthing lighting fittings.

-8.3.19 Twin-circular:
+9.3.19 Twin-circular: